VulcanJS/vulcan-docs/source/core-components.md

 ```

 Note that columns do not necessarily have to correspond to schema fields.
 For example, you could add an `actions` column to each rows even though there is no `actions` field in your collection schema.

-#### Search

-To make a field searchable inside the Datatable component, add `searchable: true` to its schema.

 ## Flash